 High Blood Pressure?
-8 To-Do’s When Your Medication Isn’t Enough
+What To Do When Your Medication Isn’t Enough

 Resistant hypertension or high blood pressure that is difficult to control with medication, may have underlying causes.
 These tips can help.

 If your blood pressure has crept up over the years, you likely take one or more drugs to help bring it down.
-But what happens when medication isn’t enough to control your hypertension, or high blood pressure?
+But what happens when medication isn’t enough to control your hypertension?

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Although hypertension is often treated successfully with medication and lifestyle changes, resistant hypertension is not so easy to address.
+Although high blood pressure is often treated successfully with medication and lifestyle changes, resistant hypertension is not so easy to address.
+Hypertension specialist George Thomas, MD, helps unpack this common cardiovascular disease.

-“Resistant hypertension is the failure to reach goal blood pressure in patients who are adhering to maximally tolerated doses of an appropriate three-drug regimen that includes a diuretic,” explains hypertension specialist George Thomas, MD.
+“Resistant hypertension is the failure to reach your goal blood pressure when you’re adhering to maximally tolerated doses of an appropriate three-drug regimen that includes a diuretic,” explains Dr. Thomas.

-In other words, if you’re taking the maximum dose of three blood pressure medications, and one of those is a diuretic (water pill), and your blood pressure still isn’t at safe levels, you may have resistant hypertension.
+Put another way: If you have high blood pressure, and you’re taking the maximum dose of three different blood pressure medications including a water pill (diuretic), and your blood pressure still isn’t at safe levels, you may have resistant hypertension.
 And you’ll need to do more to control it.

 There are several reasons why you might get an inaccurate reading.
 This can happen if: